juliajmg/phd_project/Notas_presentacion.md

 - Group variation can occur as a response to an external perturbation, to internal states, or to different stages of development.

-- This variation expresses in groups' capacity to exhibit mutiple stable collective states: swarming to schooling to milling.
+- This variation expresses in groups' capacity to exhibit multiple stable collective states: swarming to schooling to milling.

 ### Individual variations